ijepoy083/Dev-Pre-Interview-Exam---Jefferson-Subaan/README.md

 ## Task 2: Phone Button Letter Combinations
 ### Overview
 Implement a JavaScript/TypeScript function to generate all possible letter combinations that a phone button from 2-9 represents.
+Display all combinations using `console.log`.

 ### File Locations
 - **Solution:** `/Dev-Pre-Interview-Jefferson_Subaan/index_exam_2.js`